JaKooLit/Debian-Hyprland/README.md

 </div>

 ### ♨️♨️♨️ ATTENTION ♨️♨️♨️ 30 Apr 2024
-- Due to fast development of Hyprland and most up to date requirement of hyprland, Hyprland version to be installed by this script will be older version.
-For now, the hyprland version to be installed with this script is v0.36.0
+- This script will not work on older build of Ubuntu like Ubuntu 23.10 and older.
+Due to depencies.
+If you want to install on Ubuntu 23.10, you can download the version v2.2.3 from the releases

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
 This script does NOT include uninstallation of packages